IIIF/cookbook-recipes/recipe/0283-missing-image/index.md

 ## Example

-For this example, we are using 6 views from a paged Ethiopic manuscript.
-The verso pages have been substituted with the three different ways of representing a missing image.
-Due to the restricted count of the fixture images, the final recto is repeated twice.
+For this example, we are using views from a paged Ethiopic manuscript.
+One verso page has been imagined missing, and represented in the Manifest as discussed above.

 {% include manifest_links.html manifest="manifest.json" %}

-{% include jsonviewer.html src="manifest.json" config='data-line="50-81,122-131,172-202,243-279"' %}
+{% include jsonviewer.html src="manifest.json" config='data-line="50-74"' %}

 # Related recipes

 * [Simple Manifest - Book][0009]
+* [Linking to Web Page of an Object (`homepage`)][0047]
+* [Metadata on Any Resource][0029]

 {% include acronyms.md %}
 {% include links.md %}